shubhangi003/Team_A_Project/README.md

 ## By Ultimate Testers
 ------------------------------------------------------------------------
-Project for IT-Högskolan's test automation course 2021(for Agile project ) Courtesy  ![alt petclinic-junit](git-res/infotiv.png) and ![alt petclinic-junit](git-res/iths.png)
+Project for IT-Högskolan's test automation course 2021(for Agile project )

+Courtesy  ![alt petclinic-junit](git-res/infotiv.png) and ![alt petclinic-junit](git-res/iths.png)

 =========================================================================
-# This Repository contains
+## This Repository contains

--the backend  version of the Spring Pet clinic application  which provides only provides a REST API
+  -the backend  version of the Spring Pet clinic application  which provides only provides a REST API (the spring-petclinic-rest folder)

   -the front end application which is a client only.
-Use REST API from backend spring-petclinic-rest project You need start backend server before start frontend application.
+Use REST API from backend spring-petclinic-rest project You need start backend server before start frontend application.( the spring-petclinic-angular folder)

   -the Postman and Robot framework tests to test the API and the website for functionalities

 - the jenkins files to be used for individual chosen functionalities